eharris99/problemset3/inheritance.md

 ###Inheritance is when you create a parent class (like Person or Shape) and then create multiple child classes that inherit methods from the parent.

 ### The child class (like its parent) is created by going File-> New -> File -> Cocoa Touch Class and then naming it, and choosing to make it a subclass.
 The first class has to be a subclass of NSObject.
-After that new classes can be subclasses of the class you created, like Person or Shape.
+After that new classes, like rectangle or employee, can be created as subclasses of the first class you had created, like Shape or Person.

-### The child can override the parent by putting a new implementation inside an old method name.
+### The child class can override the parent by putting a new implementation inside an old method name.
 Or it can continue to use the parent or superclass's method table by using the "super" keyword.
 This word reminds me of self in that it tells you which level to look at.

 ### One tricky inheritance thing is to always remember to #import "Person.h" in the implementation file, although using xcode to choose the subclass should make that happen automatically.